yjacolin/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

   into the associated field; the negative value means that the buffer must be an internal buffer.
 * Check the :guilabel:`Dissolve buffer results` box.
-* Set the output file to the same directory as the other rural vector files and call it :kbd:`rural_buffer.shp`.
+* Set the output file to the same directory as the other rural vector files.
+* Name the output file :kbd:`rural_buffer.shp`.
 * Click :guilabel:`Save`.
 * Click :guilabel:`OK` and wait for the processing to complete.
 * Select :guilabel:`Yes` on the dialog that appears.